Build Introduction

 - Shockwave sends extra splashes from puddles, so wherever you are actively pulverizing, this will be better.
 As well, Shockwave makes gathering easier with the distant hits.

-- Retaliation can boost the base damage of your Pulverize and puddle splashes.
+- Retaliation can boost the base damage of your Pulverize and puddle splashes and may be better in high push.

 Overpower